Financial-Times/o-brand/README.md

 ));
 ```

-### Using Brand Configuration

 ### Retrieve A Variable

-To retrieve a variable previousy defined for a brand use the function `oBrandGet`.
+To retrieve a variable previously defined for a brand, use the function `oBrandGet`.
 This gets the value for the requested component variable.

 Building on the "define" example above:
 ```scss